 If your account is placed in collection, but not charged off, the original creditor still owns the debt.
 When you stop making payments, the creditor will often move the account into collections in-house for approximately six months.
 If successful, the creditor will retain all of the money it collects.

 After about six months, most creditors will sell the debt to a debt collector associated with the creditor or a company with no affiliation.
 Once sold, the creditor charges off the account.

 A charge-off doesn't mean collection efforts will stop.
 Instead, the new owner of the debt—the debt collector—will continue to take steps to collect on the account.

-If a creditor charges off your account or places it in collection, it will notify the credit reporting agencies.
-When it does this, it must tell the reporting agency the date your delinquency began.
-That date is very important for figuring out how long the debt can continue to show up on your credit report on any tradeline.
-That date should not change if the account is transferred from a creditor to a collection agency or from one collection agency to another, if you make a payment, or dispute the account.
+If a creditor charges off your account or places it in collections, it will notify the credit reporting agencies.
+It will tell the reporting agency the date your delinquency began, which is important when determining how long the debt can continue appearing on your credit reports.